egustavsson/vector-analysis/README.md

 # Vector stability analysis

 This reposotory provides the code and describes the analysis steps for assesing vector stability and integration using long-read sequencing.
 The first step is to create the appropriate reference for mapping that incudes the vector sequence.
 The rest of the steps are performed by a `snakemake` pipeline.
+Description of the steps are found [here](#analysis-steps).
 This pipeline borrows from the [AAV](https://github.com/Magdoll/AAV) analysis by Elizabeth Tseng ([Magdoll](https://github.com/Magdoll)).

 ## Pipeline